Smousten/SecureWiki/README.md

 Fresh install:
 get libfuse3-dev
 install fuse3

+### Setup the FUSE Application
+Make sure that the fuse directory contains a folder named *directories*, which contains two empty folders named *mountdir* and *rootdir*.

 ### Installation of MediaWiki Server \*
 Follow the steps below.
 Visit https://www.mediawiki.org/wiki/Manual:Running_MediaWiki_on_Debian_or_Ubuntu for more information.